tidymodels/censored/README.md

 ### survival

-when we specify `type = "survival"` then we are trying to get the probabilities of survival (not observing an event) up to a given time `.time`.
+When we specify `type = "survival"` then we are trying to get the probabilities of survival (not observing an event) up to a given time `.time`.